Kawa-oneechan/SCI11-Plus/README.md

-# SCI16, Kawa Edition
+# SCI11+ -- SCI With Bits On

-The `BASE` folder contains a cleaned-up version of the SCI16 interpreter source, ready to build.
+The `BASE` folder contains a cleaned-up version of the SCI11 interpreter source, ready to build.
 It has no extra features, only some warning-suppressing fixes and a lot of style changes.
 Oh, and no version stamp checks.
 The `EXT` folder contains my personal project, which takes the base version and adds a bunch of new features to it.

 Included is a minimal copy of a very old MSVC, required to compile all this.
-To use this in DOSBox, mount `SCI16` as C: and run `GO.BAT`. `cd BASE` or `cd EXT`, then simply run `make` and sit back.
+To use this in DOSBox, mount `SCI11` as C: and run `GO.BAT`. `cd BASE` or `cd EXT`, then simply run `make` and sit back.
 If all goes well you should end up with two interpreter files, `SIERRA.EXE` and `SCI.EXE`.
 On a real MS-DOS machine, it's much the same as long as the directories match up.

 You may want to edit `INFO.C` to taste.